 In 2013, Wang began graduate studies in Eurasian History at Princeton University.
 At the time of his arrest, Wang was working on his dissertation studying regional governance practices across multiple countries in the late 19th and early 20th century.
-In Iran, he was interested in studying decades-old archival materials on the administrative and cultural history of the Qajar dynasty, which ruled from 1785-1925.
+In Iran, he was interested in studying decades-old archival materials on the administrative and cultural history of the Qajar dynasty, which ruled from 1785 to 1925.

 Wang was arrested by Iranian authorities on August 8, 2016, as he tried to leave Iran for Russia.

-The University and Wang’s family have been aware of his arrest since August 2016 but decided to keep it confidential based on recommendations that publicity might obstruct efforts to secure Wang’s release.
+Princeton and Wang’s family learned of his arrest in August 2016, but decided to keep it confidential based on recommendations that publicity might obstruct efforts to secure Wang’s release.
 Wang’s confinement became known publicly on July 16, 2017, when Iran’s judiciary announced his sentence, accusing him of “infiltrating” the country and sending confidential material abroad.

 Treatment in Prison